JAstbury/JAstbury.github.io/_posts/2016-12-07-writer-to-software-developer.markdown

 Now I'm a REAL LIFE software developer and I couldn't be more happy with the path that I took.

-I've started this blog to document things I've learnt and share some tips on what worked for me while learning :)
+I've started this blog to document things I've learnt and share some tips on what has worked for me :)